 Morgan Stanley & Co.
 LLC, a Delaware limited liability company, serves as the Fund's futures clearing broker (the "Commodity Broker").
-The Commodity Broker is registered with the CFTC as a futures commission merchant and is a member of the NFA in such capacity.
+The Commodity Broker is registered with the CFTC as an FCM and is a member of the NFA in such capacity.